 Food.
 Food is always welcome.
 If you’re going out for dinner, maybe ask her what she’d like and bring her back some.
 I ALWAYS appreciate this, even if I sometimes turn it down.
 It’s very thoughtful, and not a lot of extra work for you/your family.

 Candy — clearly, we don’t eat much…..
 If you could give us a way to pee without leaving your room, that would be awesome too. 🙂 Sweet treats can be shared and enjoyed by all the staff.
-These make it so cute!.
+These make it so cute (and easily individually wrapped)!

 Lotion — our hands get SUPER dry as we wash when we’re in the room or sanitize, each and every time we’re in your room (plus, somehow hospital air is dryer).
 I thought this set was pretty cool, and still under the dollar amount (and you could give one to each of your nurses).
-Lotion is always a good idea for nurses.
+Lotion is one of the most thoughtful gifts you can give.

 A Card — a gift certainly doesn’t need to be big to be meaningful.
 One of my favorite gifts ever — I had a bad delivery and the woman’s mom sent me the nicest card about how she’d always remember what I did to save her grandchild.
 I still have it.
 Gives me many warm fuzzies.
-These are already themed for you, or just use regular ones (I love how those look!)
+These are already themed for you, or just use regular ones (I love how those look!).
+Cards are REALLY thoughtful gifts for labor nurses, and really brighten their day!
+We often have patients just send them to the unit (and our director makes sure we get them) — bonus that you also don’t have to take baby/yourself to the hospital for that!

 Pens — We’re always losing pens and loving some.
 These are my favorite, and these are amazing (and we’ll always remember you with those!)
 I also loved these labor-specific ones. 🙂

-Some other gifts you can consider is a fun badge reel, hand sanitizer, a coffee mug, hair ties, a water bottle, or protein bars.
+Some other gifts you can consider hand sanitizer, a coffee mug, a water bottle, or protein bars.

 **Especially if you had a scary delivery we LOVE to know how things are going once you get home.
 HIPPA rules prohibit us from finding out too much after you leave, but I had a mom try to die on me once — she went over to ICU and I never heard too much afterward.
 The unit got a Christmas Card of her twins and I was so happy to see they were doing well.
 It was better than any gift I’d gotten!**